RetroStack/TRS-80-Model-I-G-E1/README.md

 ### Undocumented 8k RAM support

 The board actually supports two different kinds of 8k ICs for the dynamic RAM.
 This is not documented in the technical reference manual or the user documentation.
+See Page 7 of the [new schematics](/Latest/TRS80_Model_I_G_E1_Schematics.pdf).

 ### Missing Pads (On the Top)